 Images from Fort Stevens and Fort Columbia, 2008 - 2010

 This book contains images from Fort Stevens and Fort Columbia which guard the entrance of the Columbia River as it enters the Pacific.

+David picked up photography right out of high school when he attended a nature/landscape workshop in Carmel, California.
+With his passion awakened, he completed an Associates degree and with the knowledge gained from those college level photography classes, and a week long zone system workshop with Master photographer, Oliver Gagliani, he continued his education at Brooks Institute of Photography.
 For a period of about 15 years, David put aside photography in pursuit of other professional goals and to raise a family.
 His passion was reawakened in 2008, and he has pursued it as an art photographer, not a commercial photographer.
 He now enjoys photographing the Northwest, his new home since 2000, and concentrates on black and white images.
 He is represented by the Lightbox Gallery in Astoria, and his images have received awards from B&W magazine, a national art photography magazine.
 Currently David lives with his wife and daughter just west of Portland, Oregon.